ProtonMail/proton-contacts/README.md

 # protonmail-contacts

 Proton Contacts built with React.
+To set up the project, follow the steps below: